Studio Testing Modes

 Output Window

 In the Output window, messages are labeled blue (client) or green (server), indicating their origin from either the client or server.
-For messages output from ModuleScripts, the label color is determined by whether the module was called from a client-side LocalScript, or a server-side Script.
+For messages output from ModuleScripts, the label color is determined by whether the module was called from a client-side LocalScript or from a server-side Script.

 Multi-Client Simulation